ViennaRNA/ViennaRNA/doc/source/utils/data.rst

 implementation utilizes a callback mechanism that is responsible to transform any source value to a specific target value.

-We already provide a handful of useful transformation functions, such as bining, log-transform and linear models.
+We already provide a handful of useful transformation functions through our :ref:`utils/math:mathematical functions` API, e.g. linear functions, logarithms, logistic functions, but also bining and kernel density estimation (KDE).
 However, our choice to implement callback mechanism based transformation function(s) allows the users to implement any transformation function themselfs.
 This enables a wide range of possible adaptations